yyuting/learning_from_program_trace/README.md

 All qualitative results: result_figs/fig_main.pdf

+NOTE: this command only runs properly if trained model and datasets are downloaded.

 ## Re-sample and Re-generate datasets

 Generate script for re-sampling and re-generating training / testing / validation datasets